Fourier-Mukai functors in the supported case: Enhancements and existence of Fourier--Mukai kernels

 \section{Enhancements and existence of Fourier--Mukai kernels}

 In this section we show how to construct Fourier--Mukai kernels for functors satisfying the condition $\Cc$ defined in the introduction.
 This extends several results already present in the literature.
 Moreover we show that, in the supported setting, the Fourier--Mukai kernels have to be quasi-coherent rather than coherent.
-We need also to recall some basic facts about dg-categories.
+We need also to recall some basic facts about dg categories.
 As an application of this machinery and of the results in the previous sections, we get the proof of Theorem \ref{thm:main1}.
+Here and for the rest of the paper, we fix a universe such that all dg categories are small dg categories with respect to this universe (see \cite[Appendix A]{LO}).